 Don't be taken for a ride

-When you buy a new car and it doesn't work, you should be offered a refund.
+If your new car is defective, you should be offered a refund.

 A new car is one of the biggest purchases you’ll make in your lifetime.
 But if you get stuck with a lemon, you’ll spend more time in the repair shop than you will on the road – even if you’ve only owned it for a few months.